dfkki123508/peer-pong/README.md

     - make it peer2peer playable like described [here](https://gamedevelopment.tutsplus.com/tutorials/building-a-peer-to-peer-multiplayer-networked-game--gamedev-10074)
         * use [peerjs](https://github.com/peers/peerjs/) for connection
             - connect by copying IDs (as a next step use broadcast see below)
-        * Better usability in the connection process (minor priority)
+                * Better usability in the connection process (minor priority):
-            1. Both broadcast constantly
-            2. Both see the other in the list of players to connect with
-            3. One clicks (handle case when both click at almost the same time)
-            4. The other one is questioned wether he/she wants to play
-            5. If yes, game begins
+                    - direct UDP access is not available for browser apps, so this won't work!! https://stackoverflow.com/questions/40307161/browser-as-udp-dgram-client
+                    - exchange IDs via websockets (only the IP has to be typed in), browser has to open server possible?
+                    - register IDs in server

     - optimise game business logic
     - deploy on free static server hosting (e.g. [ZEIT](https://zeit.co/))